Home » SLOW LIVING » Slow Living - Summer Season » Slow Living Lifestyle In The Early Days Of Summer

 Instructions

-2. Place soaked cashews (with water), nutritional yeast, lemon juice, mustard, and spices into a food processor and blend until smooth.
+• Blend cheese sauce: Add soaked cashews with soaking water, nutritional yeast, lemon juice, mustard, and all spices to a food processor.
+Blend until completely smooth.

-5. Top with cheese sauce, red onions, tomatoes, jalapenos and black olives.
+• Top with vegetables: Layer on red onions, tomatoes, jalapeños, and olives.

 1. I love all these ideas.
 Great post.
 I had no idea, or never thought of the fact that you can make tea in the hot sun! lol Especially right now — in Missouri it’s like 100° regularly.